kevinkkk0321/Udacity_self-driving-car-nanodegree/Project3_Traffic-Sign-Classifier/README.md

 ### Result
 Build a Traffic Sign Recognition which has the accuracy up to 94% in validation set

-For more information, please reference to [Writeup Template](https://github.com/kevinkkk08/Udacity_self-driving-car-nanodegree/blob/master/Project3_Traffic-Sign-Classifier/writeup_template.md)
+For project detail, please link to [Writeup Template](https://github.com/kevinkkk08/Udacity_self-driving-car-nanodegree/blob/master/Project3_Traffic-Sign-Classifier/writeup_template.md)